 - Warm Flannel Shirt: I’m in LOVE with the MerinoLux flannel button-down from Royal Robbins.
 It’s stretchy, it’s cozy, it’s blended with merino wool (yassss) and most importantly, it’s warm AF and super breathable.
 It’s also wrinkle-resistant, odor-resistant, and moisture-wicking, and has a hidden zip pocket – so basically everything you could ever ask for in a flannel shirt.
 I’ve been searching for the perfect flannel for YEARS (you know, like one that didn’t give me that annoying button-down boob gap and allowed me to actually cross my arms) and this is The One.
 I love it!
 Here’s mine and Jeremy’s.

 - Sweatband Headphones: These amazing bluetooth headphones are sewn into a sweatband and lie totally flat, so you can listen to music without uncomfortably squishing earbuds into your ears or letting cold air into your helmet.
 The fabric is soft and warm, so your ears will stay toasty even when you take your helmet off!
 We were already obsessed with SleepPhones for long haul flights, but when we tried them out while snowboarding, everything changed!
-You can pick up a pair on the SleepPhones website or Amazon.
+You can pick up a pair on the SleepPhones website – use code PW10 for $10 off your first purchase – or from Amazon.